AnggaR96s/Reforestation/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.